 One of the biggest hurdles of avoiding single-use plastic is safe, clean drinking water.
 So many travellers opt to buy plastic bottles on trips abroad – even to parts of Western Europe where the tap water is free of most viruses and illness-causing bacteria – because they’re worried that they’ll get sick.

 Unfortunately, this is probably the most polluting feature of travel: Lonely Planet argues that 30 million plastic bottles wind up in landfill every day.
 But there is an easy solution: a portable water filter.

-I’ve long been travelling with a Steripen (you can find out why it’s the Steripen Adventurer is my favourite water steriliser) and Better Places Travel also sent me a Grayl (also available on REI) for use during my trip to Guatemala.
+I’ve long been travelling with a Steripen (you can find out why the Steripen Adventurer is my favourite water steriliser) and Better Places Travel also sent me a Grayl for use during my trip to Guatemala.

 Depending on the type of filter you have, you may need to plan ahead to be sure you’ve got plenty of water for the day.
-With the Steripen, I tend to sterilise a one-litre Nalgene bottle of water (you can find them on Amazon or REI) at the start of the day and take it with me in case I need to do some more on the go.
+With the Steripen, I tend to sterilise a one-litre Nalgene bottle of water at the start of the day and take it with me in case I need to do some more on the go.

 With the Grayl, because it only takes 400 millilitres of water at a time, I would use it to filter water and then decant it into my Nalgene so that I would have enough to last me for the day.

 Either way, given that both should be able to get you clean, safe drinking water in a matter of minutes – whether it’s from a public bathroom or a stream in the mountains – it means you should never be stuck without something to drink, nor faced with the prospect of getting ill.

 I’ve tested out a lot of water filters during my travels, so I suggest you read this article about the best water purifiers and filters for travel to find out why I really don’t recommend the Lifestraw Go among other products!